SilkRose/Pony/archive/games/pony-pillar/pony-pillar-meta.md

    - Reaching milestones lets you spent points.
    - Can buy passive or active abilities.
    - Score multiplier for quick stacking or combos.
+- Preview for the next 1 to 3 ponies to stack.
 -

 ## Concept image(s):